Functional convergence to the local time of a sticky diffusion: Abstract

 \section{Abstract}

-We prove the convergence of a class of high frequency path-functionals of a sticky diffusion to its local time.
-First, we prove this for the sticky Brownian motion.
-Then, we extend the result to sticky stochastic differential equations.
-We combine the local time approximation with an approximation of the occupation time to set up a consistent stickiness estimator.
-Last, we perform numerical experiments to assess the properties of the stickiness estimator and the local time approximation.
+We establish the consistency of a local time approximation of a diffusion at a sticky threshold based on high-frequency observations.
+First, we prove the result for sticky Brownian motion, and then extend it to Itô diffusions with a sticky point (SID).
+For this, we derive the pathwise formulation of an SID along with respective versions of key stochastic calculus results (Itô formula, Girsanov theorem).
+Based on the local time approximation, we develop a consistent estimator for the stickiness parameter.
+We conclude with numerical experiments and assess statistical properties of the stickiness estimator and the local time approximation.